Information For Physicians

 Q: How does Ketorena work?

 A: Keto-analogues of essential amino acids provide potential advantages for CKD patients.
 Keto-acids lack the amino group bound to the alpha carbon of an amino acid so they can be converted to their respective essential amino acids without providing additional nitrogen.
+This offers protein with less kidney damaging metabolites.

 Q: How much water or juice is mixed with a single dose or Ketorena?